-- A. Reinforce the MRPC Mission by including it on all MRPC documents: To lead in preserving, promoting, and enhancing the Great River Road National Scenic Byway along the Mississippi River benefiting communities and travelers. - B. Include MRPC and Great River Road state statutes in new member orientation and MRPC state PowerPoints, and ensure each Board of Director and standing committee member read them as a guide for their MRPC activities and requests for state agency support. - C. Use the benefits of MRPC membership document to express gratitude for support and accomplishment to dues paying states, then to engage state transportation, natural resources, agriculture, historical society, commerce and tourism in CMP implementation of specific strategies. - D. Use the benefits of MRPC membership document to express gratitude for specific support and accomplishment provided by non-dues paying states, then encourage dues payment and increased participation by state transportation, natural resources, agriculture, historical society, commerce and tourism in CMP implementation of specific strategies. - E. MRPC Board of Directors and Technical Committees to identify member agency and legislative priorities that align with and could leverage value from Great River Road corridor management plan implementation to encourage participation of Technical members. - F. Invite Federal agencies from the Mississippi River Connections Collaborative, plus FHWA, Commerce and US Forest Service to MRPC meetings as partners in CMP implementation who can provide technical and fiscal project support for specific strategies that facilitate their agencies' work. - G. Ask Congress (Non-Technical members only) to reinstate the National Scenic Byway grants for eligible activities described in Transportation Alternatives Program as well as interpretation, planning, and marketing described in Transportation Equity Act for The 21st Century. - H. Develop corporate partnerships offering byway travelers discounts or coupons, Great River Road brochures at corporate locations, and sponsor active living strategies.
-Examples: - a.
-Sporting goods - b.
-Healthcare providers - c.
-Bicycle companies - I. Develop an Interpretive Center recognition program to encourage MRPC CMP implementation and meeting participation.
+- A. Reinforce the MRPC Mission by including it on all MRPC documents: To lead in preserving, promoting, and enhancing the Great River Road National Scenic Byway along the Mississippi River benefiting communities and travelers. - B. Include MRPC and Great River Road state statutes in new member orientation and MRPC state PowerPoints, and ensure each Board of Director and standing committee member read them as a guide for their MRPC activities and requests for state agency support. - C. Use the benefits of MRPC membership document to express gratitude for support and accomplishment to dues paying states, then to engage state transportation, natural resources, agriculture, historical society, commerce and tourism in CMP implementation of specific strategies. - D. Use the benefits of MRPC membership document to express gratitude for specific support and accomplishment provided by non-dues paying states, then encourage dues payment and increased participation by state transportation, natural resources, agriculture, historical society, commerce and tourism in CMP implementation of specific strategies. - E. MRPC Board of Directors and Technical Committees to identify member agency and legislative priorities that align with and could leverage value from Great River Road corridor management plan implementation to encourage participation of Technical members. - F. Invite Federal agencies from the Mississippi River Connections Collaborative, plus FHWA, Commerce and US Forest Service to MRPC meetings as partners in CMP implementation who can provide technical and fiscal project support for specific strategies that facilitate their agencies' work. - G. If FHWA opens nominations, the MRPC will seek All American Road designation in all ten states. - H. Ask Congress (Non-Technical members only) to reinstate the National Scenic Byway grants for eligible activities described in Transportation Alternatives Program as well as interpretation, planning, and marketing described in Transportation Equity Act for The 21st Century.

+- I. Develop corporate partnerships offering byway travelers discounts or coupons, Great River Road brochures at corporate locations, and sponsor active living strategies.
+Examples:

+- a.
+Sporting goods

+- b.
+Healthcare providers

+- c.
+Bicycle companies

+- J. Develop an Interpretive Center recognition program to encourage MRPC CMP implementation and meeting participation.